-Investors should read the following summary with the section titled "Risk Factors", the details about our Company under the section titled "Our Business" and its financial statements under the section titled "Financial Information of the Company" beginning on page 25, 109 and 161 respectively of the Draft Red Herring Prospectus.
+Investors should read the following summary with the section titled "Risk Factors", the details about our Company under the section titled "Our Business" and its financial statements under the section titled "Financial Information of the Company" beginning on page 25, 106 and 158 respectively of the Prospectus.
 The trading price of the Equity Shares of Our Company could decline due to these risks and the investor may lose all or part of his investment.

-The Issue Price will be determined by our Company in consultation with the BRLM on the basis of the quantitative and qualitative factors as described below.
-The face value of the Equity Shares is \gtrless 10.00 each and the Issue Price is \gtrless [•] times of the face value.
+The Issue Price has been determined by our Company in consultation with the Book Running Lead Manager on the basis of the assessment of market demand for the Equity Shares through the Book Building Process and on the basis of the qualitative and quantitative factors as described in this section.
+The face value of the Equity Shares is ₹ 10/- each and the Issue Price is 5.2 times of the face value.